 What we’ve found is that the cost of living in most countries is significantly lower than in our home city of Boston.
-We end up spending less on living and travel expenses combined than we would on rent or a mortgage payment at home, while maintaining a comparable standard of living.
+We end up spending less on all our expenses combined than we would on rent or a mortgage at home, while maintaining a comparable standard of living.

 Numbeo’s cost of living comparison between Boston and Budapest, for example:

-Before that, we spent a lot of years working, saving, and investing.
+These income streams didn’t appear overnight.
+Before setting off to travel, we spent the better part of a decade working, saving, and investing.
 I worked 11 hour days and half a day on Saturday for seven years, saving about 80% of my after-tax income.
 Aaron has always worked for himself, mostly in real estate and e-commerce.
 We both lived below our means and invested the rest, which we continue to do.
-Perhaps even more important than saving, investing is the key to creating a long-lasting income stream.